prostarproteomics/MagellanNTK/inst/workflow/PipelineDemo/md/PipelineDemo_Process1.md

-## Overview of 'Process1' from 'PipelineA'
+## Overview of 'Process1' from 'PipelineDemo'

 This page describes the computations done with Process1.